sdmp/sdmp.github.io/docs/synchronize/index.md

 ## Node Journal States

-In addition to the [node's journal](../journal/), each node maintains a *last known* and *last transmitted* line number for each connection's known nodes.
+In addition to the [node's journal](../journal/), each node maintains a *last known* and *last transmitted* line identifier for each connection's known nodes.

-For example, if a user has a single node and 10 connections, and if each connection has 2 nodes, the user's node would maintain the *last known* and *last transmitted* line number for a total of 20 nodes.
+For example, if a user has a single node and 10 connections, and if each connection has 2 nodes, the user's node would maintain the *last known* and *last transmitted* line identifier for a total of 20 nodes.

-Each time a node receives a journal update from another node, it updates the *last known* line number to the last line number of the received journal update.
+Each time a node receives a journal update from another node, it updates the *last known* line identifier to the last line identifier of the received journal update.

-Each time a node transmits a journal update to another node, it updates the *last transmitted* line number to the last line number of the transmitted journal update.
+Each time a node transmits a journal update to another node, it updates the *last transmitted* line identifier to the last line identifier of the transmitted journal update.

 ---